amigavision/amigavision.github.io/best.md

 (All prices based on Amazon.com or US pricing, shipping not included in estimates)

-## Windows/Mac/Linux Emulators
+## Windows/Mac/Linux PC + Emulator

-* Low cost if you already have a computer you want to use, high cost if you are buying a mini-PC just for this use
+* Low cost if you already have a computer you want to use, relatively high cost if you are buying a mini-PC just for this use
 * High power usage
 * High complexity — emulators are notoriously complex and error-prone, it’s hard to get a setup working perfectly